3Xploitd/pybuster/README.md

 `pip install requests argparse` or `python -m pip install argparse requests`

+Then to get the code you can do the following command:

+`git clone git@github.com:3Xploitd/pybuster.git`

 ## Usage

 Pybuster can be run by the following python command: